-The research across the three sites shows that when people are asked to define community safety, they usually emphasize traditional notions of personal and public safety, which include freedom from crime and violence, living without fear of victimization or harassment, and being protected by the police.
-However, some pointed to other factors, like supportive relationships with neighbors, collective efficacy, and attainable housing.
-Overall, the responses contained 120 different facets of a safe community.
+Several other common themes represented more traditional conceptualizations of safety, including emergency response, the extent to which police were present and visible, road safety, and public drug use and/or presence of unhoused individuals.
+At the same time, other themes represented a more expansive and inclusive conceptualization of safety, such as access to supportive services like mental health care and substance abuse treatment and attainable housing.xxxviii fear of victimization or harassment, and being protected by the police.
+However, some pointed to other factors, like supportive relationships with neighbors and attainable housing.
+Overall, the prompt responses contained 120 different facets of a safe community.
 This broader set of responses helped inform the development of the holistic and multifaceted conceptualization of community safety that is described in the next section.